blumixid/docs/dedicated/index.md

 <dd>Works with the 21Vianet representative to plan and apply the maintenance updates that are needed for the {{site.data.keyword.Bluemix_notm}} platform, services, and runtimes.
 The person assigned to this role also works with the 21Vianet representative on the configuration of your {{site.data.keyword.Bluemix_notm}} Dedicated instance.</dd>
 </dl>

-Your customer representatives work with 21 Vianet {{site.data.keyword.Bluemix_notm}} specialists that work together to ensure that you always have the support that you need.
+Your customer representatives work with 21Vianet {{site.data.keyword.Bluemix_notm}} specialists that work together to ensure that you always have the support that you need.

 The {{site.data.keyword.Bluemix_notm}} support and operations team that works with you on your {{site.data.keyword.Bluemix_notm}} instance might access your local environment, but does so only for the following reasons.